To the article

 RSS completely avoids all those problems.

-It does not ask you to send your data; you gather the data whenever you want, and your e-mail is kept private, there’s no need to trust the site.
+It does not ask you to send your email; you gather the data whenever you want, and your email is kept private, there’s no need to trust the site with privacy.

-Unsubscribe is always on your side; just remove the URL from your client and you’re done.
+Unsubscribe is always on your side; just remove the URL from your client and you’re done, no need to contact anyone, no need to trust the site to do it for you.

-RSS can be tailored; some sites separate their feeds by category, so you can choose what you want to read, yes there are some newsletters with preferences that require an account, but with RSS, you just choose a URL and be done with it.
+RSS can be tailored; some sites separate their feeds by category, so you can choose what you want to read, yes there are some newsletters with preferences that require an account again more work for both, but with RSS, you just choose a URL and be done with it.

 Advantages of newsletters